 Articles

-Emerging nations look to RWC 2015 Posted over 11 years ago
+Emerging nations look to RWC 2015 Posted about 12 years ago

 A few weeks after he had announced in August 1995 that rugby union was going open, Vernon Pugh, the late chairman of the International Rugby Board, said privately that the change would, eventually, upset the established order.